How Long Negative Information Stays On Your Credit Report in Canada

 • Formally dispute any errors you see on your credit report.

-• Enlist the help of a professional, such as a mortgage broker, if you are looking to take on new debt.
-Some lenders may be more willing to look past a negative mark or two if all else is well, and professional brokers make it their job to know which lenders would be the best fit for you.
+• Enlist the help of a professional if you're looking to take on new debt.
+Some lenders are more willing to look past a negative mark or two if all else is well.

 Related Blogs